radish-es/casebook-property/content/concepts/reserve-housing.md

 class: concept
 description: A look at Napoleon and Snyder's study of housing on reserve and the role of Indigenous legal orders
 tags:
+  - recognition
-  - Indigenous legal orders
+  - use
-  - land-claims
+  - indigenous-law
-  - colonialism
+  - reserve-lands
 ---